nrjchnd/nrjchnd/README.md

 *Software is more than code.
 Good systems keep intent, proof, and governance aligned, and teams stay clear about what they still need to learn.*

-I work at the intersection of high-concurrency infrastructure, telephony protocols, and AI agent governance as an Engineering Manager at Five9 and founder of [Condensate.io](https://www.condensate.io).
+I work at the intersection of high-concurrency infrastructure, telephony protocols, and AI agent governance during the day and founder of [Condensate.io](https://www.condensate.io) after hours.
 The main question behind this work is simple: *how do complex systems stay trustworthy as they become more capable and more autonomous?*

-- **Role:** Engineering Manager at Five9
 - **Venture:** Condensate.io
 - **Explorations:** agent control loops, telephony integrations, and real-time media transport
 - **Craft:** Go, Kubernetes, SIP/RTP, AI Infrastructure